9th8/up-to-date-real-world-haskell/13-data-structures.md

 ### Lists, difference lists, and monoids

 In abstract algebra, there exists a simple abstract structure called a *monoid*.
-Many mathematical objects are monoids, because the \"bar to entry\" is very low.
+Many mathematical objects are monoids, because the "bar to entry" is very low.
 In order to be considered a monoid, an object must have two properties.

 -   An associative binary operator.
-Let\'s call it `(*)`: the expression `a * (b * c)` must give the same result as `(a * b) * c`.
+Let's call it `(*)`: the expression `a * (b * c)` must give the same result as `(a * b) * c`.

 -   An identity value.
 If we call this `e`, it must obey two rules:
     `a * e == a` and `e * a == a`.

-The rules for monoids don\'t say what the binary operator must do, merely that such an operator must exist.
+The rules for monoids don't say what the binary operator must do, merely that such an operator must exist.
 Because of this, lots of mathematical objects are monoids.
 If we take addition as the binary operator and zero as the identity value, integers form a monoid.
 With